( See also beginning of [[Pthreads programming]] )

 In C/C++, the most interesting, implicitly stateful library routines is malloc().
 Invisible to you, the freelist is maintained not in any application object, nor in the OS, but in the C library itself.
 Malloc() is like an airline booking agent or IPO underwriter.
 It get s a large block and then divvies it up to your program.
 See the diagram on P188 [[C pointers and mem mgmt]]

 The freelist keeper is known as “mem mgmt routine” in the “standard C-library”.

 Another common stateful stdlib function is strtok().
 It’s not a pure function.
-It remembers the the last call.
+It remembers the “scanner position” from last call!
 The thread-safe version is strtok_r()